Ettal, Germany Guide

 Day Trips

-Approximately 1 hour by car or train One of Germany's oldest cities, Augsburg offers a rich history and a wealth of cultural attractions.
-Explore the Fuggerei, the world's oldest social housing complex, admire the Renaissance architecture of the Rathaus (Town Hall), and visit the Augsburg Cathedral.
-It's a great day trip for history buffs and culture enthusiasts.
+1 hour 30 minutes by car or train One of Germany's oldest cities, Augsburg boasts a rich history dating back to Roman times.
+Explore the Fuggerei, the world's oldest social housing complex, visit the Augsburg Cathedral, or wander through the charming Old Town with its Renaissance architecture.

 Travel Time